metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_output_v1alpha2_manifest.md

 Optional:

 - `auto_kubernetes_labels` (String) If set to true, it will add all Kubernetes labels to the Stream labels.
-- `bearer_token` (Attributes) Set bearer token authentication token value.Can be used as alterntative to HTTP basic authentication (see [below for nested schema](#nestedatt--spec--loki--bearer_token))
+- `bearer_token` (Attributes) Set bearer token authentication token value.
+Can be used as alterntative to HTTP basic authentication (see [below for nested schema](#nestedatt--spec--loki--bearer_token))
 - `drop_single_key` (String) If set to true and after extracting labels only a single key remains, the log line sent to Loki will be the value of that key in line_format.
-- `http_password` (Attributes) Password for user defined in HTTP_UserSet HTTP basic authentication password (see [below for nested schema](#nestedatt--spec--loki--http_password))
+- `http_password` (Attributes) Password for user defined in HTTP_User Set HTTP basic authentication password (see [below for nested schema](#nestedatt--spec--loki--http_password))
 - `http_user` (Attributes) Set HTTP basic authentication user name. (see [below for nested schema](#nestedatt--spec--loki--http_user))
-- `label_keys` (List of String) Optional list of record keys that will be placed as stream labels.This configuration property is for records key only.
+- `label_keys` (List of String) Optional list of record keys that will be placed as stream labels.
+This configuration property is for records key only.
 - `label_map_path` (String) Specify the label map file path.
 The file defines how to extract labels from each record.
 - `labels` (List of String) Stream labels for API request.
-It can be multiple comma separated of strings specifying  key=value pairs.In addition to fixed parameters, it also allows to add custom record keys (similar to label_keys property).
+It can be multiple comma separated of strings specifying key=value pairs.
+In addition to fixed parameters, it also allows to add custom record keys (similar to label_keys property).
 - `line_format` (String) Format to use when flattening the record to a log line.
-Valid values are json or key_value.If set to json,  the log line sent to Loki will be the Fluent Bit record dumped as JSON.If set to key_value, the log line will be each item in the record concatenated together (separated by a single space) in the format.
+Valid values are json or key_value.
+If set to json, the log line sent to Loki will be the Fluent Bit record dumped as JSON.
+If set to key_value, the log line will be each item in the record concatenated together (separated by a single space) in the format.
 - `networking` (Attributes) Include fluentbit networking options for this output-plugin (see [below for nested schema](#nestedatt--spec--loki--networking))
 - `port` (Number) Loki TCP port
 - `remove_keys` (List of String) Optional list of keys to remove.
-- `tenant_id` (Attributes) Tenant ID used by default to push logs to Loki.If omitted or empty it assumes Loki is running in single-tenant mode and no X-Scope-OrgID header is sent. (see [below for nested schema](#nestedatt--spec--loki--tenant_id))
+- `tenant_id` (Attributes) Tenant ID used by default to push logs to Loki.
+If omitted or empty it assumes Loki is running in single-tenant mode and no X-Scope-OrgID header is sent. (see [below for nested schema](#nestedatt--spec--loki--tenant_id))
-- `tenant_id_key` (String) Specify the name of the key from the original record that contains the Tenant ID.The value of the key is set as X-Scope-OrgID of HTTP header.
+- `tenant_id_key` (String) Specify the name of the key from the original record that contains the Tenant ID.
+The value of the key is set as X-Scope-OrgID of HTTP header.
 It is useful to set Tenant ID dynamically.
 - `tls` (Attributes) Fluent Bit provides integrated support for Transport Layer Security (TLS) and it predecessor Secure Sockets Layer (SSL) respectively. (see [below for nested schema](#nestedatt--spec--loki--tls))
 - `uri` (String) Specify a custom HTTP URI.
 It must start with forward slash.